 Expert Tip on Investing in Cloud Stocks“ The stocks listed here are just the tip of the cloud stocks iceberg.
 The trick is finding the cloud stocks that are the real catches based on business growth, profitability, and revenue.
 Business growth metrics work best for cloud companies that are growing fast. ”- Jim Mwangi

 Why Invest in Cloud Stocks?

 Covid-19 forced people and companies to take drastic digital transformation steps.
 Businesses were forced to adopt new cloud infrastructures, collaboration tools, and productivity software.
 After taking such steps, many companies realised the ongoing benefits in improving costs, time, returns, and customer experience.

 Even as we try to put the whole coronavirus situation behind us, it is unlikely that businesses will revert to their old, manual, and paper-based processes.
 Therefore, cloud solutions are here to stay.

 Frequently Asked Questions

-The economic disruption brought about by Covid-19 increased spending on cloud software.
-Cloud stocks are thriving and are expected to continue doing so in the foreseeable future, hence their popularity among investors.
+The economic disruption brought about by Covid-19 has increased spending on cloud software.
+Cloud stocks are thriving and (according to expert investors) are expected to continue doing so for the foreseeable future.

-Most brokers allow traders to open stock positions 24 hours a day, from Monday to Friday.
+Most brokers allow traders to open stock positions during market trading hours (typically 8 am to 4.30pm, local time) from Monday to Friday.